diogomondego/calculate-salary/README.md

 <p align="center">In this app you will know how much you are contributing to your INSS and your IRPF, removing the value of your gross salary until you find the net salary.</p>

-# React Calculate Salary

-In this app you will know how much you are contributing to your INSS and your IRPF, removing the value of your gross salary until you find the net salary.

 ## Available Scripts

 In the project directory, you can run: